 What is a migraine headache?

-A migraine is usually an intense pounding headache that can last for 2 hours or even up to 2 or 3 days.
+A migraine is usually an intense pounding headache that can last for hours or even days.
 The pounding or pulsing pain usually begins in the forehead, the side of the head or around the eyes.
 The headache gradually gets worse.
 Just about any movement, activity, bright lights or loud noises seem to make it hurt more.
 Nausea and vomiting are common.

 Migraines may happen only once or twice a year, or as often as daily.
 Women are more likely to have migraines than men.